 Figure3: Examples of the injection moulded coffee capsules body (PCA left, PCA_12.5 right)

-The temperature profile: 147/161/170 °C, from the feeding to the end of the injection point screw, with the mould at 22 °C was applied in the industrial injection moulding press.
+In the industrial injection moulding press was applied a temperature profile: 147/161/170 °C, from the feeding to the end zone of the injection point screw, the mould was set at 22 °C .

-3.4 Migration tests on moulded coffee capsules body
+3.5 Migration tests on moulded coffee capsules body

 The results of the overall migration obtained for moulded capsules body based on and PCA and PCA_12.5 (Fig. 3) are reported in Table 3.
 Remarkably, all the tested samples were compliant with current legislation for all the used simulants.
 Indeed, the average migration values of both formulations are far from the allowed limit of 10 mg/dm2.
-The test was performed by immersion (Fig. 4) and each simulant was evaluated on three capsules body for each test.
+The test was performed by immersion (Fig. 4) and each simulant was evaluated on three capsules body.